ietf-wg-cellar/flac-specification/flac.md

 ## Padding

 The padding metadata block allows for an arbitrary amount of padding.
-The contents of a padding block have no meaning.
 This block is useful when it is known that metadata will be edited after encoding; the user can instruct the encoder to reserve a padding block of sufficient size so that when metadata is added, it will simply overwrite the padding (which is relatively quick) instead of having to insert it into the right place in the existing file (which would normally require rewriting the entire file).
+There MAY be one or more padding metadata blocks per FLAC stream.

 Data     | Description
 :--------|:-----------
-`u(n)`   | n '0' bits (n MUST be a multiple of 8)
+`u(n)`   | n '0' bits (n MUST be a multiple of 8, i.e. a whole number of bytes, and MAY be zero)

 ## Application